 A recent report from Gartner found that 82% of HR leaders will be involved in the planning of the return to offices.
 With a plethora of items to consider to not only maintain productivity but also keep everyone safe, HR must put a plan in place to ensure the return to the office is done judiciously and effectively.

-Bearing that in mind, we put together an overview for HR leaders to contemplate as they send employees back into the office.
+Bearing that in mind, we put together an overview for HR leaders to contemplate for a safe return to the office.